Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 The Checklist of Questions to Discuss

 Instructions: Read through the checklist of 41 questions below.
 As you go, make note of the questions you need to discuss in leasing negotiations and check off the ones you’ve already answered.
-You can do this with pen and paper, or in a Word document or spreadsheet.
-This process will render two lists– an A list of priority questions that need to be addressed (A = address) and a B list of existing points of agreement that you can build upon (B = build).
+You can do this with pen and paper, in a Word document, or in a spreadsheet.
+This process will render two lists: an A list of priority questions that need to be addressed (A = address) and a B list of existing points of agreement that you can build upon (B = build).

 The Basics (7Qs)